battlecode/battlecode-server-2017/specs.md

 Each team starts the game off with one HQ.
 The game is over when one of the team's HQ is destroyed.
 The HQ can either spawn SOLDIERs or research TECH upgrades.
 The game ends when one team loses their HQ.
 If the game reaches the round limit, HQs will also begin taking end-of-round damage to break ties.

 ### SOLDIER
 SOLDIERs form the core of your army.
 Use them to fight your way to victory.
-They autoattack all units around them and can also capture encampments to give their army a strategic bonus.
+They auto-attack all units around them and can also capture encampments to give their army a strategic bonus.

 Encampments
 ------------

-In addition to the two basic units, there are special units called ENCAMPMENTS that can be created on top of unoccupied encampement squares.
+In addition to the two basic units, there are special units called ENCAMPMENTS that can be created on top of unoccupied encampment squares.

-If a soldier is located on an encampement square, it has the option to capture the square (after `GameConstants.CAPTURE_DELAY`) and turn it into one of the following encampments:
+If a soldier is located on an encampment square, it has the option to capture the square (after `GameConstants.CAPTURE_DELAY`) and turn it into one of the following encampments:

 1. **MEDBAY**: Adjacent allied units are healed for `MEDBAY.attackPower` health per turn

-2. **SHIELDS**: The shield encampement automatically provides a bonus of `SHIELDS.attackPower` shields to a given unit.
+2. **SHIELDS**: The shield encampment automatically provides a bonus of `SHIELDS.attackPower` shields to a given unit.
 This shield absorbs damage from artillery fire only.
 Shields decay at a constant rate of `GameConstants.SHIELD_DECAY_RATE`.

 3. **ARTILLERY**: The artillery encampment allows a unit to attack a position on a map, causing `ARTILLERY.attackPower` damage to the attacked square, and `ARTILLERY.attackPower/2` splash damage to the adjacent squares.
 The splash damage can damage friendly units, so watch where you fire.